n8willis/opentype-shaping-documents/opentype-shaping-gujarati.md

 Seventh, any non-base consonants that occur after a dependent vowel (matra) sign must be tagged with `POS_POSTBASE_CONSONANT`.

-In Gujarati, the only consonant that can appear in this position is a non-initial "Ra,Halant" sequence, which will take on the "Rakaar" form when the `blwf` feature is applied.
+In Gujarati, no consonants appear in post-base position, so this step will not involve any work.
+It is included here in order to maintain compatibility with the other Indic scripts.

 #### 2.8: Mark tagging ####